fperez/fernandoperez.org/code/indefero_dreamhost.md

 Your InDefero users do not have shell access to your server; in order to use the repositories they must upload their SSH public key through the web interface.
-Every time a user\'s SSH key is uploaded, InDefero leaves a little temporary file (its name is stored as `$cfg['idf_plugin_syncgit_sync_file']`) and InDefero ships with a php script that detects this file and syncs the SSH key from the database over to the `~/.ssh/authorized_keys` file of the special git user.
-You can run this script manually to sync users, and it\'s a good idea to leave it as a cron job in case users update their SSH keys later; the script is `indefero/scripts/gitcron.php`.
+Every time a user's SSH key is uploaded, InDefero leaves a little temporary file (its name is stored as `$cfg['idf_plugin_syncgit_sync_file']`) and InDefero ships with a php script that detects this file and syncs the SSH key from the database over to the `~/.ssh/authorized_keys` file of the special git user.
+You can run this script manually to sync users, and it's a good idea to leave it as a cron job in case users update their SSH keys later; the script is `indefero/scripts/gitcron.php`.